1917 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse Of The 1917 Half Dollar

-The reverse shows an eagle perched on a rocky crag, from which grows a pine branch symbolizing strength, with wings unfolded in a pose suggesting power.
+The reverse shows a powerful American bald eagle perched on a rocky crag, from which a pine branch grows — representing America’s rugged roots and resilience.
+The eagle’s wings are spread wide in a posture suggesting both defense and power.

 Other Features Of The 1917 Half Dollar

 The 1917 Half Dollar measures 30.6mm in diameter and weighs 12.50 grams, composed of 90% silver and 10% copper with a total net weight of 0.36169 ounces of pure silver.
-All coins feature a reeded edge with small ridged bumps around the circumference.
+All coins feature a reeded edge — the small ridged bumps around the circumference that help prevent counterfeiting and coin shaving.

 1917 Half Dollar Mintage & Survival Data